 Ever wondered what life is all about?
 “The Path” is a summary of teachings of ancient Chinese philosophers with some alternate views of what a good life is.

 We all want to live a good life, right?
 When we’re working long hours trying to make money to build a nest for our family, then we sometimes query if we are enjoying life the way we should.
-“The Path” by professor Michael Putt and Christine Gross-Loh explains to us that our work hard to provide ethics originate from Protestant ideas and are engrained in our culture, but demonstrates through the teachings of ancient philosophers that there are other ways to engage with life.
+“The Path” by professor Michael Putt and Christine Gross-Loh explains to us that our work hard to provide ethics originate from Protestant roots and are engrained in our culture, but demonstrates through the teachings of ancient philosophers that there are other ways to engage with life.
 Some of these other ways or paths are incredibly different to our modern way and are insightful.
 This book is a nerdy read rather than must read.

 “The Art of Breathing” is a beautifully crafted book by Dr Danny Penman who teaches us how powerful the breath is for calming the mind.
 You can dip into this lovely book to try some of the soothing exercises for instant relaxation.

-Looking for a gift?
-Then share the stories of one hundred amazing women and their extraordinary lives.
+Looking for a gift then share the stories of one hundred amazing women and their extraordinary lives.
 “Good Night Stories for Rebel Girls” by Elena Favilli and Francesca Cavallo will inspire our next generation.